WICG/navigation-api/README.md

 To make this correspondence work, every spec-level session history entry would gain two new fields:

 - key, containing a browser-generated UUID.
 This is what backs `appHistoryEntry.key`.
 - app history state, containing a JavaScript value.
-This is what backs `appHistoryEntry.getState()` and `appHistoryEntry.setState()`.
+This is what backs `appHistoryEntry.getState()`.

 Note that the "app history state" field has no interaction with the existing "serialized state" field, which is what backs `history.state`.
 This route was chosen for a few reasons:

 - The desired semantics of app history state is that it be carried over on fragment navigations, whereas `history.state` is not carried over.
 (This is a hard blocker.)
 - A clean separation can help when a page contains code that uses both `window.history` and `window.appHistory`.
 That is, it's convenient that existing code using `window.history` does not inadvertently mess with new code that does state management using `window.appHistory`.
 - Today, the serialized state of a session history entry is only exposed when that entry is the current one.
-The app history API exposes `appHistoryEntry.getState()` and `appHistoryEntry.setState()` for all entries in `appHistory.entries`.
+The app history API exposes `appHistoryEntry.getState()` for all entries in `appHistory.entries`.
 This is not a security issue since all app history entries are same-origin contiguous, but if we exposed the serialized state value even for non-current entries, it might break some assumptions of existing code.
-- Switching to a separate field, accessible only via `getState()` and `setState()` methods, avoids the mutability problems discussed in [#36](https://github.com/WICG/app-history/issues/36).
+- Switching to a separate field, accessible only via the `getState()` method, avoids the mutability problems discussed in [#36](https://github.com/WICG/app-history/issues/36).
 If the object was shared with `history.state`, those problems would be carried over.

 Apart from these new fields, the session history entries which correspond to `AppHistoryEntry` objects will continue to manage other fields like document, scroll restoration mode, scroll position data, and persisted user state behind the scenes, in the usual way.
 The serialized state, title, and browsing context name fields would continue to work if they were set or accessed via the usual APIs, but they don't have any manifestation inside the app history APIs, and will be left as null by applications that avoid `window.history` and `window.name`.